forcedotcom/cli/releasenotes/sfdx/README.md

     Yep, we know this API version stuff is tricky.
 We're in the process of updating the docs with more information and examples.

     (PRs: SDR [#791](https://github.com/forcedotcom/source-deploy-retrieve/pull/791) and [#797](https://github.com/forcedotcom/source-deploy-retrieve/pull/797), plugin-source [#673](https://github.com/salesforcecli/plugin-source/pull/673))

+* FIX: The `auth:list` command correctly displays `No results found` again when it doesn't find any authenticated orgs; previously it printed an empty table.

+   Well look at that: we put out a call for help with this issue, and [Mounib](https://github.com/aemounib) answered it.
+Thanks for your (second!) contribution, we look forward to more!
+(GitHub issue [#1798](https://github.com/forcedotcom/cli/issues/1796), PR plugin-auth [#552](https://github.com/salesforcecli/plugin-auth/pull/552))

 ## 7.181.1 (Dec 15, 2022) [stable]